 However, FXTAS is often misdiagnosed.
 The condition was identified only recently―in 2001—so it is not as familiar to health care providers as other common disorders in seniors, such as Alzheimer's disease and Parkinson's disease.
 The similarity of symptoms can lead some health care providers to pursue those conditions before considering FXTAS.
 Many of the FXTAS symptoms, such as memory problems and balance problems, may also be seen as natural parts of aging.

-A health care provider may use a combination of a blood test, symptoms, and information from brain imaging, such as magnetic resonance imaging (MRI), to confirm a FXTAS diagnosis.2 In about 60% of men and 13% of women with FXTAS, the MRI will show white matter lesions (areas of dead cells) in the middle cerebellar peduncle of the brain.
-This is called the MCP sign.3
+A health care provider may use a combination of a blood test, symptoms, and information from brain imaging, such as magnetic resonance imaging (MRI), to confirm a FXTAS diagnosis.2 In about one-half of men and one-fifth of women with FXTAS, MRIs show white matter lesions (areas of dead cells) in the middle cerebellar peduncle of the brain.3